Aliases for SPIRE1 Gene

 GeneCards Summary for SPIRE1 Gene

-SPIRE1 (Spire-Type Actin Nucleation Factor 1) is a Protein Coding gene.
-Among its related pathways are TGF-Beta Pathway and Dorso-ventral axis formation.
+SPIRE1 (Spire Type Actin Nucleation Factor 1) is a Protein Coding gene.
+Diseases associated with SPIRE1 include Smallpox.
+Among its related pathways are Dorso-ventral axis formation and TGF-Beta Pathway.
 GO annotations related to this gene include actin binding.
 An important paralog of this gene is SPIRE2.

 UniProtKB/Swiss-Prot for SPIRE1 Gene